davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

 - you can more easily develop new features or site sections
 - you can more easily turn complete features on / off

-The paradigm shift from concerns to domains may feel familiar to you if you moved from Vue's Options API to the Composition API; rather than related functionality being striped across a huge options-based file, it gets declared together and can be treated as a single, self-contained unit.
+The paradigm shift from concerns to domains may feel familiar to you if you moved from Vue's Options API to the Composition API; rather than related functionality being striped across a huge options-based file, concerns are declared in the same place and can be treated as a single, self-contained unit.

-> Note that the choice of words "domain" and "concern" could easily be "feature" and "responsibility" or whatever else makes sense to you.
+> Note that the choice of words "domain" and "concern" could easily be "feature" and "responsibility"; feel free to use whatever terms make the most sense to you.

 ##  Nuxt layers intro